manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 ## Lock-Commit

-The idea behind the Lock-Commit paradigm: the safety risk in consensus is that you decide but due to failures your decision will no be heard by others.
+The idea behind the Lock-Commit paradigm: the safety risk in consensus is that you decide but due to failures your decision will not be heard by others.
 In particular, a new primary may emerge that does not hear about your decision.
 The Lock-Commit solution is to do two things:

 1. Amplify your decision before you take it.
-Make sure there is a **quorum** of parties that herd you are plan to decide.
+Make sure there is a **quorum** of parties that heard you are planning to decide.
 We say the parties in this set are *locked* on your value.

-2. Listen carefully and adopt a value even if you just see just a lock for it.
+2. Listen carefully and adopt a value even if you see just one lock for it.
 A new Primary must read from a **quorum** and choose the most recent lock value it sees.

 This approach obtains safety because *any two quorum sets must have a non-empty intersection*.
 In this post, we will use quorums that consist of $n-f=f\+1$ parties.